Would you rather have the government or your doctor prescribing the drugs you need for heart disease and cancer?

 Already U.S. generic drugs are less expensive than those under the price-controlled Canadian system.

 Is there more in Wise’s initiative than meets the eye?
 Could it be the governor has a long affiliation with the fat-cat lobbying groups who may reap billions of dollars in windfalls if more patients are forced to switch to generic drugs.

 With no private sector alternatives, patients have no choice but to accept what the government – not their doctor – decides is best.

 It has been suggested a market-oriented plan can be devised to help poor and low-income people get the medicine they need.
-This could be part of a competitive prescription drug benefit system that lets consumers shop around – choosing the health-care coverage that suits their needs and
+This could be part of a competitive prescription drug benefit system that lets consumers shop around – choosing the health-care coverage that suits their needs and their pocketbooks.

 Competition in the pharmaceutical industry and wider choices are needed among public and private benefit plans – not a price-controlled Canadian system.